redecentralize/alternative-internet/README.md

 [Idno](http://idno.co/) is a distributed social publishing platform for companies, groups and individuals, based on [IndieWeb](http://indiewebcamp.com) technologies.
 All the code is available on [GitHub](https://github.com/idno/idno).

+### INDX
+[INDX](http://sociam.github.io/indx) is a decentralised Web-based Personal Data Store and app platform from the [Social Machines][http://sociam.org] EPSRC project in the UK, focused about giving individuals autonomy to effectively consolidate their cloud data into personal databases they control.
+The platform is build out of a core of robust open source tools, including Postgres, Twisted, NodeJS, and AngularJS.
+[GitHub](https://sociam.github.io/indx).

 ### I2P

 [I2P](http://www.i2p2.de/) is an anonymizing network, offering a simple layer that identity-sensitive applications can use to securely communicate.
 All data is wrapped with several layers of encryption, and the network is both distributed and dynamic, with no trusted parties.